Your clinic’s #1

 Just as importantly, it allows you to deliver a better service, looking at patients’ needs holistically and making sure that the results you achieve for them are maintained.

-“Skin never ends,” says Dr Manoharan, whose four clinics specialize in dermatology.
+“Skin health never ends,” says Dr Manoharan, whose five clinics specialize in all aspects of dermatology.
 “Our maintenance plans include skin care, in-house services, skin cancer checks, low-level and high-level aesthetic treatments and medical care.”

 The key for patients